the-suri-project/suri-docs-old/docs/domains/bookings.md

 ## Partnership program

-Other projects or NFT collections can also offer their users the possibility of booking a suri.
+Other projects or NFT collections can also offer their users the possibility of booking a suri with greater discounts or more free months.
 To do so, they will have to establish a partnership with us.
 Once done they will be assigned a unique time window in which their users can book a suri using one of the previous methods.
 This guarantees some advantage over other users to get the suris they want.

-After some time, all the methods will be open without restrictions to everyone.

 If you are interested in this option, please contact us at our [Discord](https://discord.gg/YdutySHbbk).